This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 But it’s important to remain authentic (not robotic) when you ask it.

-Every top sales methodology emphasizes the need to schedule next steps.
+Every top sales methodology emphasizes the need to schedule the next steps.

 Winning cold calls involve more time devoted to discussing “Next Steps” at the end of the conversation.